-Serial software entrepreneur, writer, translator, and mother of 3.
+Serial software entrepreneur, writer, and translator.
 Avid follower of French media, culture, history, and language.
 Lover of books, travel, history, art, cooking, fitness, and nature.
 Cultivating connections with francophiles and francophones.

 Continue reading